 - A score of 780 and above is excellent and puts you in the lowest-risk bracket.

 If your credit score is on the lower side, or if you’re not sure what your score is yet, we can work with you to correct that.
-Your score will be based on many factors.
-The two most significant factors are the amount of debt you have (and how it compares to your income) and your payment history on previous debts.
+There are many factors that affect your credit score; the two most significant factors are the amount of debt you have (and how it compares to your income) and your payment history on previous debts.
 The overall length of your credit file, new inquiries into your credit report, and the diversity of your debts each play a role, too.

 If you have a bad credit score, we want to help you improve it, and we want to help you find a lender that will work with you to help you buy a home that you’ll love.
 Many lenders will recognize that just because your credit score isn’t perfect, that doesn’t mean you aren’t perfectly capable of making your mortgage payments each month.